Tropical Storm Nock-ten

 Its peak intensity was measured at 65 kn on the SSHS east of the Philippines.
 At initial landfall, the storm killed 75, leaving 9 missing, and causing damage around US$65.73 million.
 The storm exited land and started strengthening again as it moved into the South China Sea.
 The system turned towards China's Island province of Hainan where a yellow alert was issued and heavy to very heavy rainfall was predicted.
 Fourteen flights from Hainan's provincial capital Haikou were cancelled and rail ferry service to China was suspended.
 Some 27,700 people were evacuated from Hainan's low-lying area.
 Nock-ten claimed 2 lives and caused widespread damage worth US$58 million in Hainan.
 The system again exited land and strengthened as it curved towards Vietnam.
 On approaching land, the system and its remnants affected Laos and Thailand.
 The storm poured extremely heavy rainfall flooding the Yom River and the Nan River.
 650,000 people were evacuated from low-lying areas as some 6,200 acres of rice and other crop fields were reported completely submerged.
 Damages were expected to be US$2.33 million and the death toll was put at 42.

-The name "Nock-ten" was contributed by Laos and refers to the kingfisher.